ooni/spec/test-specs/ts-012-lantern.md

 ## Semantics

-'bootstrapped' - True or False - whether Lantern has bootstrapped.
+'success' - True or False - whether Lantern has bootstrapped.
 'body' - http page body if successfully requested.
 'failure' - optional, present if there is a failure.
 'lantern_linux --headless':